jsphbtst/gen-commit/README.md

 Run `./use.sh` to both add `gen-commit` to your gitconfig and to install the necessary Node dependencies.

 In any folder that's part of a Git repository, just run `git gen-commit` and the LLM will analyze the diff and generate a commit message for you.

-If you'd like to use Anthropic, run `git gen-commit --use-anthropic`.
+If you'd like to specify a specific LLM provider, we currently have three supported:

+- ollama
+- xai
+- anthropic

+Your command would then look something like this: `git gen-commit --provider=xai`.
+Not providing the `provider` arg defaults to your local running Ollama instance: `git gen-commit`.

 ## TODOs:

 - [x] Chunk processing of bigger diffs
-- [ ] Manage configs to specify which Ollama model to use
+- [ ] Manage configs to specify which LLM model to use
-- [ ] Add more flags for other LLMs (OpenAI, xAI, Gemini, et al.)
+- [x] Add more flags for other LLMs (OpenAI, xAI, Gemini, et al.)